Oil falls as U.S., China add more tariffs in trade war

 The United States began imposing 15% tariffs on a variety of Chinese goods on Sunday - including footwear, smart watches and flat-panel televisions - as China put new duties on U.S. crude, the latest escalation in a bruising trade war.

-U.S. President Donald Trump said the sides would still meet for talks later this month.
+U.S. President Donald Trump said both sides would still meet for talks later this month.
 Trump, writing on Twitter, said his goal was to reduce U.S. reliance on China and he again urged American companies to find alternate suppliers outside China.

 Beijing's levy of 5% on U.S. crude marks the first time the fuel had been targeted since the world's two largest economies started their trade war more than a year ago.